Mental Health Services

 Existing Trust Mental Health provision at Holywell Hospital and Causeway Hospital (Ross Thomson Unit) have served the Trust well.
 Today, neither building supports the delivery of excellent mental health care and in order to enhance our service they will both be relocated to the Antrim Hospital site.

-Who will be treated in the new Centre for Mental Health?
+Who will be treated in the new Centre for mental health?

 The Centre for Mental Health will provide assessment and treatment to people 18 years of age and over who are experiencing acute mental illness.
 This new facility will offer single bedroom, modern, fit for purpose facilities for these patients.